TCON163/DJAmplifire/README.md

 Utilize Spotify API

 MVPs:

--As a User, I can create an account \n
--As a User, I can create a room and become a DJ
+- As a User, I can create a room and become a DJ
--As a User, I can join a room and become a guest
+- As a User, I can join a room and become a guest
--As a Guest or DJ, I can view the other Guests/DJ and the code of the room I’m in -As a Guest, I can listen to music
+- As a Guest or DJ, I can view the current song playing in the room.
--As a Guest, I can request a song (skip or change it) -As a DJ, I can kick a Guest
+- As a Guest, I can listen to music
+- As a User, I can add the current song to one of my favorites.
+- As a Guest, I can select what device I want to listen to the music on.
+- As a DJ, I can select what device I want to use to play music
--As a DJ, I choose what song is playing (skip or change it)
+- As a DJ, I choose what song is playing (skip or change it)

 Bonus Features:
--As a Guest or DJ, I can participate in a chat
+- As a Guest or DJ, I can participate in a chat
--As a DJ, I can add a requested song to my personal playlist
+- As a DJ, I can add a requested song to my personal playlist

 Tasks: